 Visit Ham House after cycling in the nearby Royal Park

-This 17th Century stately home is unique as it is one of the few remaining examples of 17th Century fashion and taste still intact in Europe.
+Ham House is a National Trust 17th Century stately home on the banks of the River Thames near Richmond.
+It is unique as it is one of the few remaining examples of 17th Century fashion and taste still intact in Europe.

 Magnificient tapestries, art works and the “green closet” contains the largest collection of miniature paintings held by one family in one place.